Academic Councils and Committees

 • Completing assessments (due June 30th of each year)

-• Providing documentation to the Learning Assistant or Academic Assistant for archival
+• Providing documentation to the College for archival purposes

 Proper recording of meeting notes and assessments is a key component for accreditation and continuous improvement efforts.
-The Learning Assistant in the Provost's Office or the department Academic Assistant maintains PAC records, such as meeting notes and updating current rosters.
-The Office of Instruction will perform an audit of assessments at the end of each fiscal year in July.
+The department's Academic Assistant maintains PAC records, such as meeting agendas, notes, and current rosters.
+The Office of Instruction performs an audit of PAC assessments at the end of each fiscal year in July.

 Detailed information regarding the structure, formation, and purpose of a PAC is outlined in the PAC Guidelines document, which is posted on staff.dunwoody.